Tua Tagovailoa Player Prop Bets for NFL Week 12 | Miami vs. Carolina 11/28/2021

 Matchup vs. Carolina

-- The 195.4 yards per game the Panthers are giving up through the air makes them the NFL's second-ranked pass defense.
+- The Panthers are conceding 195.4 passing yards per game this season, the NFL's second-ranked pass defense.

 - The Panthers' defense is 13th in the NFL, allowing 1.5 passing touchdowns per game.